-It's hard to see your dog in pain.
-When their tail droops, so does yours–metaphorically speaking of course!
+It's hard to see your dog in discomfort.
+When their tail droops, so do yours–metaphorically speaking, of course!

-But you also recognize that every prescription drug carries its own side effects.
-It may alleviate one symptom, but cause one or two more.
-This may be the case for the pain medication Rimadyl.
-Some dogs are able to take it without complications, but others aren’t as lucky and would need alternative hip and joint supplements for dogs.
+But you also recognize that every prescription drug carries its side effects.
+It may alleviate one symptom but cause one or two more.
+This may be the case for the medication Rimadyl.
+Some dogs can take it without complications, but others experience adverse reactions.

 What is Rimadyl?

 Tylenol is a well-known name for the active ingredient acetaminophen, and Rimadyl is a common denomination for carprofen.
 This analgesic is designed to reduce pain and is categorized in the class of non-steroidal anti-inflammatory drugs (NSAIDs).